bazelbuild/bazel/site/versions/master/docs/skylark/errors/read-only-variable.md

+---
+layout: documentation
+title: Variable x is read only
+---
-# Variable x is read only
+# Error: Variable x is read only

 A global variable cannot be reassigned.
 It will always point to the same object.
 However, its content might change, if the value is mutable (for example, the